Corrimal railway station

 Corrimal railway station is located on the South Coast railway line in New South Wales, Australia.
 It serves the Northern Wollongong suburb of Corrimal and opened on 21 June 1887.

 Platforms and services

-Corrimal has two side platforms serviced by NSW TrainLink South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
+Corrimal has two side platforms serviced by Sydney Trains South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.